killergerbah/asbplayer/README.md

 ## Browser compatibility

-The asbplayer application and extension have only been tested on the latest version Chrome and likely work on other Chromium-based browsers.
+### Website

 Local video file playback is supported only for codecs supported by the browser.
-The latest versions of Chrome can decode H.265 video as long as hardware acceleration is enabled.
-The [animebook](https://github.com/animebook/animebook.github.io?tab=readme-ov-file#video-format-support-last-update-january-2023) readme has a detailed explanation of this and links to browsers that have good compatibility.
+Firefox does not support many popular video codecs.
+Later versions of Chrome can decode H.265 video as long as hardware acceleration is enabled.
+See the [animebook](https://github.com/animebook/animebook.github.io?tab=readme-ov-file#video-format-support-last-update-january-2023) readme for a detailed explanation of this and links to browsers that have good compatibility.

+### Extension

+The extension is compatible with most Chromium-based browsers.
+It is also compatible with Firefox, but on Firefox version of the extension is missing feaures like the side panel and the ability to record DRM-protected audio.

 ## Contributing